SpenceKonde/DxCore/README.md

-# DxCore - Arduino support for the AVR DA-series, DB-series and upcoming DD-series
+# DxCore - Arduino support for the AVR DA, DB-series and DD-series

 ## **They've DDone the DDeed** - DD parts are shipping
 We will be releasing an updated core to patch the remaining holes in the support for these parts shortly!